tgturner/LobbyTracker/README.md

 LobbyTracker was voted as best overall application, best use of API, most useful for users, and best in architecture design by Hack-A-Thon participants.

-Checkout the deployed app on [Heroku](https://lit-atoll-92479.herokuapp.com/)
+Checkout the deployed app on [Heroku](https://lit-atoll-92479.herokuapp.com/) If you don't know the name of any San Francisco City Officials, try London Breed.